 It’s That Time of The Year Again

-The holiday shopping rush and spring harvest are both excellent reasons why companies will frequently hire seasonal employees to lend a hand with the increased workload.
-Most employment laws, except the Family and Medical Leave Act (FMLA), also apply to seasonal employees.
-And the federal Fair Labor Standards Act (FLSA) and state laws require companies to pay their seasonal employees 1 ½ times their regular rate of pay for any hours worked in excess of 40 in a given work week… just like their regular employees.
+Most employment laws, except the Family and Medical Leave Act (FMLA], also apply to seasonal employees.
+And the federal Fair Labor Standards Act (FLSA)] and state laws require companies to pay their seasonal employees 1 ½ times their regular rate of pay for any hours worked in excess of 40 in a given work week… just like their regular employees.
 Seasonal employees can also affect your calculations for Affordable Care Act, so it’s important to really keep an eye on their hours.

 How to Hire and Onboard Seasonal Employees